Bee A Friend to Pollinators

 Thank you for your enthusiasm and commitment to pollinator education.
 We look forward to you joining our network and hope you will be inspired to Bee a Friend to Pollinators.
 Please stay in touch with us on Facebook and Instagram at @thebeecause.
 We would love to see how you use this program in your community, tag us when applicable.

-The Bee Cause Team will assist in multiple ways including private platforms for educator interactions and student interactions, personalized communication, a monetary stipend, and educational tools.
+The Bee Cause Team will assist in multiple ways including private platforms for educator interactions, personalized communication, a monetary stipend, and educational tools.
 Your pollinator team’s goal is to either begin a new pollinator habitat or enhance an existing pollinator space.
-This program utilizes two platforms to enhance communication across the state.
-First, Padlet is used to enhance educator and student interactions across multiple school districts.
 Personalized communication between the cohort is facilitated via a private Facebook group so that you can share your successes and challenges.

 The purpose of the program is to implement a sustainable, campus-based program that supports pollinators through habitat building, community education, and good old-fashioned hands in the SOIL!